>

 Installation

-Bowtie2 can be installed using conda.
+Bowtie2 can be installed via conda:

 $ conda install -c bioconda bowtie2